Over the past three years, we’ve been approached by hundreds of organizations from around the world for help understanding their data.

 They come to us because network visualization is an effective way to get insight from large and complex datasets.
 Like any powerful tool or technique, however, graph visualization must be used carefully to avoid producing a window into your data that is useless, or even worse, misleading.

 Here’s our list of the top 5 network visualization mistakes.
-Feel free to contribute your own in the comments!

 This is a common error of novice visualizers – the theory is that if a little data produces a few insights, then a lot of data will produce lots of insights.

 Especially with tightly connected data sets, where many nodes are connected to many other nodes, increasing the number of nodes on the chart will exponentially increase the number of links to be drawn.
 Eventually, you end up with so much clutter that no automatic layout can help you.

 Our visualization products allow you to map any visual parameter to any property of the nodes and edges in your data, i.e. you can say you want all nodes of type ‘X’ to be green, or for the width of a link to represent relationship strength.